alan-turing-institute/ModMon/docs/model_monitoring_instructions.md

 2. New metric values for all active model versions will be added to the results table in the monitorinig database.

-### Delete All ModMon Data
+### Delete ModMon Data

-If you wish to delete everything created or stored by ModMon and start with a new system you can run:
+To delete ModMon artefacts (database, models, environments and reports) you can run:
 ```bash
 > modmon_delete
 ```
-**This cannot be undone!** It will delete:
+With the following options:
+- `--all` - Delete everything!
+- `--envs` - Delete conda environments
+- `--models` - Delete models in storage
-- The database
+- `--db` - Delete the database
-- All models in storage
+- `--reports` - Delete reports in storage

-- All ModMon related conda environments.
+**⚠️ This cannot be undone!**

 ### Setup "Synpuf" dummy model appraisal dataset